Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01b-mysql-lab.md

 + Task 1: Provision an Azure Database for MySQL resource

-## Estimated timing: 15 minutes
+## Estimated timing: 30 minutes

 ## Architecture diagram

 ![](images/sc900module1b.png)

-## Lab Prerequisites

-Before starting this lab, you should have the following prerequisites:

-   - **Azure Subscription** – An active Azure account with permissions to create and manage Azure Database for MySQL resources.
-   - **Basic MySQL Knowledge** – Understanding of MySQL databases, including tables and queries.

 ## Exercise 1: Provision an Azure Database for MySQL resource

 In this exercise, you'll provision an Azure Database for MySQL resource.

 ### Task 1: Provision an Azure Database for MySQL resource

+In this task, you'll create an Azure Database for MySQL resource.

 1. In the Azure portal, select **&#65291; Create a resource** from the upper left-hand corner.